Backups are crucial for every website, and the same for WordPress websites or blogs.

 Let’s see the reasons more specifically:

-- Server: Server issues can also cause loss of your website.
+- Server: Server issues can also cause the loss of your website.
 If your website is hosted on a server, you should ensure that if something goes wrong with the server, your website could still be restored.

 - Malware: Malware attacks can cause serious damage to your website.
 You can try to prevent it by enhancing the website security but keeping backups is always a safe solution.